-With Father’s day around the corner, here’s ten (very easy to make!) father day presents.
-Perfect to do at home or for nurseries, playgroups, preschools and primary schools*
+Here’s ten (very easy to make!) presents for Father’s Day presents.
+Perfect to do at home with children or for nurseries, playgroups, preschools and primary schools*

-2. Plant a Seed in a Plant Pot– With Father’s Day landing in a sunny month, plants make a lovely present.
+2. Plant a Seed in a Plant Pot– Plants make a lovely present.
 Even better if their little one has planted it themselves.
 All you need is a small plant pot, soil and a seed (sunflower or whatever else you fancy!) .
 You could even get the child to decorate the pot to make it even more special.

 4. Rock Painting Paper Weight– Rock painting has taken the UK by storm this summer, and for good reason- kids love it!
-So a fun present could be a rock painted and varnished to be a paperweight for their dad.
+So a fun present could be a rock painted and varnished to be a paperweight.

 5.Salt dough Ornament– Salt dough is unbelievably easy, really fun and quick to create.
 Have a read how here.
 They make lovely personalised presents.